payprop/swagger2-markdown/t/api_blueprint/hello_world.md

-# NAME
+FORMAT: 1A

-The Simplest API
+# The Simplest API

-# VERSION

-1.0

-# DESCRIPTION

 This is one of the simplest APIs written in the **API Blueprint**.
 One plain resource combined with a method and that's it!
 We will explain what is going on in the next installment - [Resource and Actions](02.%20Resource%20and%20Actions.md).